 This means that the principles of the UK stewardship code will now formally require signatories to demonstrate how they take into account material ESG factors within their investment process, including climate change.
 This is a significant step, which sharpens institutional investors’ focus on ESG issues and promotes better engagement with ESG topics.

-While many UK investors have already committed to incorporate ESG analysis into their decision making, such as by joining Nutmeg as signatories of the UN’s Principles for Responsible Investment (PRI), we believe the proposed changes provide further encouragement to investors who aren’t yet doing so.
+While many UK investors have already committed to incorporate ESG analysis into their decision making, we believe the proposed changes provide further encouragement to investors who aren’t yet doing so.

 Fiduciary duty – the responsibility to act in the best interests of customers